-Issue Revision Date Modified items 0 4.5 11/02/2011 Draft version submitted to CMUG and ESA for comments 1 0 11/04/2011 Tables reformatted to fit on one page Explanation why a few years of limb data are already worthwile Added radiative forcing in tables (remark CMUG) Added data assimilation application for Level-2 data (remark CMUG) Added that requirement tables are for Level-2 and that aggregated level-3 products should not be homogenized/degraded to the instrument which the lowest accuracy over the targeted time period (remark CMUG) Changed the targeted vertical resolution requirement for the nadir instruments in UTLS to 3-6 km (from 1-3 km) with argument that nadir has better horizontal coverage and add request for assimilated product from the nadir instruments to improve upon vert. resolution esp in the UTLS region.
-The requirements implicitly include capabilities of TIR sounders. (remark CMUG) data requirements tables added 1 1 29/04/2011 Final version approved by ESA 2 0 15/06/2011 Revised according to preliminary remarks from CMUG 2 1 21/11/2011 Revised according to final remarks from CMUG 2 2 18/09/2014 Start Document for Phase 2 3 0 11/03/2016 Revisions Phase-2; GCOS requirements updated according to GCOS-154; ozone profile requirements aligned with the final report of the ESA Operoz study (2015) and a few minor text updates
+Issue Revision Date Modified items 0 4.5 11/02/2011 Draft version submitted to CMUG and ESA for comments 1 0 11/04/2011 - Tables reformatted to fit on one page - Explanation why a few years of limb data are already worthwile - Added radiative forcing in tables (remark CMUG) - Added data assimilation application for Level-2 data (remark CMUG) - Added that requirement tables are for Level-2 and that aggregated level-3 products should not be homogenized/degraded to the instrument which the lowest accuracy over the targeted time period (remark CMUG) - Changed the targeted vertical resolution requirement for the nadir instruments in UTLS to 3-6 km (from 1-3 km) with argument that nadir has better horizontal coverage and add request for assimilated product from the nadir instruments to improve upon vert. resolution esp in the UTLS region.
+The requirements implicitly include capabilities of TIR sounders. (remark CMUG) - data requirements tables added 1 1 29/04/2011 Final version approved by ESA 2 0 15/06/2011 Revised according to preliminary remarks from CMUG 2 1 21/11/2011 Revised according to final remarks from CMUG 2 2 18/09/2014 Start Document for Phase 2 3 0 11/03/2016 Revisions Phase-2; ozone profile requirements aligned with the final report of the ESA Operoz study (2015) and a few minor text updates 3 1 05/03/2021 Updates in Sections 3.1 and Section 6 in reference to (proposed) updates in the GCOS requirements for ozone products; Section 3.4 removed (obsolete); some minor revisions